muratk5n/thirdwave/en/README.md

 ---

-Things might get worse, which would make the war even more politically damaging by then.
+Events might develop for the worse, that would make the war even more damaging by then.

 "Would it be beneficial for the US admin for a possible Ukrainian deal